-Pro-democracy protests rock Eswatini in southern Africa
+Eswatini imposes curfew to quell pro-democracy protests

 The 16-nation regional bloc, the Southern African Development Community, known as SADC, should intervene in Eswatini, said Lucky Lukhele, a spokesman of the South Africa-based Swaziland Solidarity Network.

 “While we stand by the people of Swaziland in this very difficult period, we wish to urge the international community once again to play a proactive role in minimizing casualties.
-The Swazi issue should now be the top priority of the SADC,” said Lukhele in a statement on Tuesday.
+The Swazi issue should now be the top priority of the SADC,” said Lukhele in a statement.